particuleio/website/content/blog/kubeadm-metrics-server.en.md

 ---
-Title: Make metrics-server works out of the box with kubeadm
+Title: Make metrics-server work out of the box with kubeadm
 Date: 2021-09-08
 Category: Kubernetes
 Summary: metrics-server doesn't work out of the box with a fresh, up to date, kubeadm cluster.
 Why ?
 What can we do about it ?